Jonathan-Henriksen/CrawlerGame/Documentation/Cancellation_Tokens.md

 - **Enhanced User Experience**: Players aren't left waiting indefinitely.
 If an operation takes too long or if there's a need to cancel a task, the game provides immediate feedback, ensuring a seamless user experience.

-By utilizing Cancellation Tokens, NeuralJourney prioritizes user experience, ensuring smooth gameplay without unnecessary delays or hang-ups.
+By utilizing Cancellation Tokens, The project prioritizes user experience, ensuring smooth gameplay without unnecessary delays or hang-ups.